Aleschio/Markdown-GDD/index.md

 - mask activation last for max 10 seconds
 - mask activation has 30 second cooldown
-- player need to go home manually
+- player need to go home manualy
-- if wearing foreing mask foreign towers are friendly
-- if wearing foreign mask players own towers attack him
+- player can deactivate mask mode earlier by clicking mask button again

 when player obtain 7 books, upon activating book button will take off mask
  - without mask player is not targeted with any towers
  - player can acces "the pest fields" location
- - there you are able to build 2 farmfields, that will attract pests and feed them, to stop infesting human lands
+ - there you are able to build farmfields, that will attract pests and feed them, to stop infesting human lands
- - there are also 2 farmfields slots for other player to build upon
+ - there are also farmfields slots for other player to build upon
  - when you max your fields, second player will have option to improve this field (with his knowledge) to double the pest attraction rate,
  - you will also have option to improve second player maxed pest fields to double its production and stop pests from infesting your lands.